andrewn/fruit-machine/README.md

 ## TODO

+- Pay out when matches winning lines
 - Put on demo page
-- Pay out when match
+- Shake to play
+- Format on small screen
 - Vary payout so that machine never pays out too much